mozilla/treeherder/docs/submitting_data.rst

 1. Format your data
 -------------------

+You should format your job data according to the `Pulse Job Schema`_, which describes the various properties of a job: whether it passed or failed, job group/type symbol, description, log information, etc.
-The new job format in `YML Schema`_ is significantly different from the one used in our API job submission.
-It has virtually the same data, just in (what we hope) is a better form.
-You are responsible for validating your data prior to publishing it onto your Exchange, or Treeherder may reject it.
+You are responsible for validating your data prior to publishing it onto your exchange, or Treeherder may reject it.

 2. Create your Exchange